 - CS 598 TXU: Reliable Software Systems

-- Approved Track: Students may work with Professor Campbell or Professor Bashir to create an approved concentration area.
+- Approved Track: Students may work with Professor Bashir and the ICSSP leadership team to create an approved concentration area.

 - Complete a summer internship in a government organization, such as a National Laboratory, the National Security Agency, the Department of Defense, the National Standards Institute, or a computing facility (only for participants who are awarded a two- or three-year scholarship).

 - Complete two semesters of research/project in senior year by completing one of the following sequences below.
 All students must complete research/project in the area of cyber security working in collaboration with an advisor from the Information Trust Institute.